Skip to content

 The Terminal

-For anyone who wants to dig deeper, MeshOS includes a full MeshCore terminal on the device.
+For anyone who wants to dig in, MeshOS includes a full MeshCore terminal on the device.
 Every packet, every routing decision, every acknowledgment scrolls by in a color-coded log.
 You can enter commands, log into remote repeaters (if you have admin rights), and watch the mesh work in real time.

 MeshOS terminal